reynaldoayala062/Reynaldo-Ayala/README.md

-# Reynaldo-Ayala

-# Hey y'all, I'm Joe 👋
+# Hey y'all, I'm Rey 👋
-## I'm a Full Stack Web Development, Ruby on Rails and JavaScript program 👨‍💻
+## I'm a Full Stack Web Development, Ruby on Rails and JavaScript(React) program 👨‍💻

-- I'm always listening to music 🎶
+- I'm always listening to personal development ⏳
 - Constantly learning something new 🧠
-- 2021 Goals: Have my portfolio site up! ⭐️
+- 2021 Goals: Build a mobile app and launch it on the Apple Store! 📲

 ## Languages and Tools 🛠:
 <ul>